The US LED Lighting market is projected to cross the $10 billion mark by this year. Given this trend, let’s look at some of the most important

 Some manufacturers cover only certain aspects of the fixture or its use while some cover the entire fixture with its components and add a disclaimer for its unspecified use.
 Take, for example, IKIO’s warranty conditions, which warrants the entire fixture including the LED, driver and fixture housing and clearly outlines its disclaimer for product damages caused by failure to follow installation, operating, maintenance or environmental instructions prescribed by IKIO or applicable electrical codes.

 Hence, it is ideal and imperative to always read a warranty in its entirety, including the fine print, and ensure to understand its terms clearly. can i put ivermectin in dog food

 4. Look for Safety Ratings that meet the desired application

 Most of the LED lights sold in the United States have been tested and rated by an independent product safety certification organization.
-Underwriters Laboratories gives these products a UL Listing, and Intertek gives an ETL Listed mark.
-A RoHS certification would suggest a product’s compliance with the Restriction of the Use of certain Hazardous Substances in Electrical and Electronic Equipment (RoHS).
+Underwriters Laboratories gives these products a UL Listing, and Intertek gives an ETL Listed mark. side effects of ivermectin overdose in dogs A RoHS certification would suggest a product’s compliance with the Restriction of the Use of certain Hazardous Substances in Electrical and Electronic Equipment (RoHS).